LanceWells/HenryMedsTechAssessment/Readme.md

 # Henry Meds Tech Assessment

-This repository is used as a demonstrative CRUD app for a WMS.
+This repository is used as a demonstrative CRUD app for software that manages appointments.

 ## Setup